If You're in a Car Accident and Uninsured

 Get more tips on what to do after a car accident.

 It's important to keep things in perspective here.
-It's against the law to drive without insurance (or without proof of "financial responsibility" for an accident), but the fact that you're uninsured isn't going to come into play when it comes to figuring out who was at fault for the accident.
+It's almost always against the law to drive without insurance (or without proof of "financial responsibility" for an accident), but the fact that you're uninsured isn't going to come into play when it comes to figuring out who was at fault for the accident.

-Several states have some variation of a "No Pay, No Play" law.
-In those states, if you did not have valid automobile insurance in place at the time of the accident, you're limited in the types of compensation you can receive for your injuries, and in a few states (like New Jersey) you can't recover anything at all against the at-fault driver.
+In a few states (like New Jersey) you can't recover anything at all against the at-fault driver.
 In states like California, you can't recover "non-economic" damages like compensation for pain and suffering, but you can still get reimbursed for your medical bills.

 The reasoning behind "No Pay, No Play" laws is that if you don't have the required auto insurance that could provide full compensation to another person, then you shouldn't be able to claim the full benefits of someone else's insurance if you've been the victim of a car accident.